18F/glossary/README.md

 - `Glossary.findTerm(term)`: If the glossary is opens, filters the list down to the term called, expands the term, and highlights the associated term in the DOM

 # Styling
-With the exception of the `termHighlight` class, all styling is handled via ARIA attributes.
+To style the glossary terms and defintions in the accordion list, either use the default classes or whichever ones you passed in.
+To change the style of the button's when the accordion elements are expanded, you can select for `aria-expanded="true"]`.

 You will need to add styles for `aria-hidden="true"` in order to hide the glossary panel and the glossary definitions.
-You may also add styles for `button[aria-expanded="true"]` which will change the display of the terms buttons when opened.

 ## Public domain